Step 11. Define Job Schedule

 Note that chained jobs have some drawbacks and limitations.
 For more information, see Chained Jobs.

 - In the Automatic retry section, define whether Veeam Backup & Replication must attempt to run the backup job again if the job fails for some reason.
-During a job retry, Veeam Backup & Replication processes failed VMs only.
+During a job retry, Veeam Backup & Replication processes failed items only.
 Enter the number of attempts to run the job and define time intervals between them.
-If you select continuous backup, Veeam Backup & Replication will retry the job for the defined number of times without any time intervals between the job sessions.
+If you select continuous backup, Veeam Backup & Replication will retry the job for the defined number of times without any time intervals between the job runs.

 - In the Backup window section, define the time interval within which the backup job must complete.
 The backup window prevents the job from overlapping with production hours and ensures that the job does not provide unwanted overhead on the production environment.
 To set up a backup window for the job: